 The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with customers.
-No gift or entertainment should ever be offered, given or accepted unless it: (1) is not a cash gift; (2) is consistent with customary business practices; (3) supports the legitimate business interests of the Company; (4) is not excessive in value; (5) cannot be construed as a bribe or payoff; and (6) does not violate any laws or regulations or applicable Company policy (see Section X).
+No gift or entertainment should ever be offered, given or accepted unless it: (1) is not a cash gift; (2) is consistent with customary business practices; (3) supports the legitimate business interests of the Company; (4) is not excessive in value; (5) cannot be construed as a bribe, payoff or kickback or as being made for the purpose of deriving an improper benefit; (6) does not violate any laws or regulations or applicable Company policy (see Section X); and (7) would not embarrass the Company if disclosed publicly.
 Common sense should dictate in this area.
+Any gift or invitation about which there is any question should be discussed in advance with the Legal Department.

-Keep an arm's length relationship.
-Avoid lavish gifts that may appear to be an attempt at undue influence.
+Employees, officers and trustees should keep an arm's length relationship with the Company's customers, suppliers, lenders, competitors and employees, and avoid lavish gifts that may appear to be an attempt at undue influence.
 Always clearly identify the Company (and not yourself personally) as the giver of any gift that you offer.
 Avoid personal financial transactions with persons that may influence your ability to perform your job.
 Discuss with your supervisor any gift or proposed gift that you are not certain is appropriate, before giving or receiving it.
+This policy does not apply to an arm's-length purchases of goods or services by an employee, officer or trustee of the Company for personal or family use or to the ownership of shares in a publicly held entity.